petepm/petepm.github.io/music/synchronized-seasoning/reseasoned.md

 picture-in-picture" allowfullscreen></iframe>

 And thus ends [_Synchronized Seasoning_](/music/synchronized-seasoning),
-not with a bang or a whimper, but a comped and mostly improvised guitar solo, which made it damn hard to mimic for the video.
+not with a bang or a whimper, but a mostly improvised and very comped guitar solo, both of which made it damn hard to mimic for the video.
 Hey, I did my best.
-You could probably learn to play it much better than I can, and maybe you should, because it is kind of fun.

 This tune is now available along with the rest on [bandcamp](https://petepeterson.bandcamp.com/TODO),